astronautlabs/conduit/README.md

 Since service factories are just functions, you could use this to add dependency injection.

-# Services without registration
+# Services without registration, and other low-level customization

-If you wish to dynamically create services with arbitrary logic, you can subclass `RPCSession`
+If you wish to dynamically create services with arbitrary logic, you can subclass `RPCSession`.

 ```typescript
 class MySession extends RPCSession {
     @Method()
     override getLocalService(identity: string) {